-Develop your skills in research and academic thinking before progressing to one of three respected graduate programs.
+Develop your skills in research and academic thinking before progressing to one of two respected graduate programs.

 The Pre-Master's Program is a 1- or 2-semester program, designed to help international students fully prepare for entry to a graduate degree program.
 During your studies you will work alongside experienced faculty to discover your potential in your field.